Support

 3. From the Session List tab, select your targets.

-1. Right-click, and select Save Selected sessions in ArchiveZIP.
+1. Right-click, and select Save > Selected sessions > in ArchiveZIP.
 A dialog box is displayed.

 HTTP Archives

 HAR (HTTP Archive) is a file format that logs session data between the client and the server.
 It is a JSON-formatted archive file that saves the information of all web responses and requests made with the browser, which helps detect performance issues.
-Since you can log your session, you can easily export URLs that you visited into Invicti for scanning.
+Since you can log your session, you can easily export URLs that you visited into your Invicti product for scanning.

-With browsers, you can save HAR files.
+TIP: With browsers, you can save HAR files.
 No additional program is required.
 In this procedure, Google Chrome is used to create a HAR file.

 How to export URLs from Chrome